drashland/website-v2/docs/sinco/v3.x/1_getting_started/4_v2_to_v3_migration_guide.md

 these would improve the experience long term, so whilst migrating is a pain (as we all know), the API will make more sense and be easier to write.

+The way Sinco's version 3 API was built was to provide abstraction and be closer to browser API's.
+This is why we have added `Client`, `Page` and `Element` classes, as a way to interact with those aspects, and abstract certain methods for certain scenarios.
+Take version 2 for example.
+The `Client` class held a `getInputValue` method, but the naming was long winded.
+Writing it wasn't similar to how you may get the value of an input element in the browser.
+Due to this, we decided to rename this to `value`, and place it under an `Element` class.

-The main changes are the introduction of a Page and Element class:
+The main changes are the introduction of a Page and Element class, and many methods moved under those classes:

 ```ts
 const client = await buildFor(...)